 As Mechanical Engineering Chair & Vice Chair (2008-2019), Ken Goodson led two strategic plans and recruited 15 faculty who transformed the department's scholarship and diversity.

 Goodson is a member of the National Academy of Engineering and a Fellow with ASME, IEEE, APS, AAAS, and the National Academy of Inventors.
-He received the ASME Kraus Medal, inaugural IEEE Richard Chu Award, AIChE Kern Award, SRC Technical Excellence Award, and the Heat Transfer Memorial Award for Science.
+He received the ASME Kraus Medal, the inaugural IEEE Richard Chu Award, the AIChE Kern Award, SRC Technical Excellence Award, the SIA University Researcher Award and the Heat Transfer Memorial Award for Science.
 His PhD alums include dozens at IC firms and 20+ Professors at MIT, UC Berkeley, and other schools.

 Goodson moonlights as a baritone oratorio soloist.
 Appearances include Davies Symphony Hall with the SF Choral Society and, in May 2020, the title role in Mendelssohn’s Elijah with Schola Cantorum.
 His wife, Laura Dahl, is a concert pianist with the Stanford music faculty.